 Plants need light, oxygen, water, and a growing medium that meets their nutritional needs.
-Commercial and natural fertilizers can provide essential nutrients that soil may lack, but to get the correct type of fertilizer, the gardener should first know the condition of the existing soil.
+Commercial and natural fertilizers can provide essential nutrients that soil may lack.
+Still, to get the correct type of fertilizer, the gardener should first know the condition of the existing soil.

-- TRADITIONAL PICK: Garden Tutor Soil pH Test Strips Kit
+- BEST PH STRIPS: Garden Tutor Soil pH Test Strips Kit

-- BEST CHEMICAL TEST: Luster Leaf 1662 Professional Soil Kit
+- BEST CHEMICAL TEST: Luster Leaf 1662 Soil Test Kit

 - BEST DIGITAL TEST: Luster Leaf 1605 Digital Soil Test Kit

 - BEST FOR CROPS: Whitetail Institute Laboratory Soil Test Kit